Image

 In general, criticism is a reactive response discomfort.
 When someone criticizes, they are not yet able or willing take responsibility for their needs.
 All criticism is a tragic expression of feelings and unmet needs.
 When you meet that criticism skillfully you not only care for yourself, you can facilitate clarity, and constructive communication, about what the other person is truly asking for.

-8. Here are five practical ideas from Ceri, Jo, and Sarah for creating simple agreements with any group you are working with when conflict arises!
+6. Here are five practical ideas for creating simple agreements with a group when conflict arises.

 Leadership Within Your Workplace